andersmurphy/andersmurphy-blog/resources/posts/2019-12-07-ruby-functional-programming.md

 => [9, 11, 13, 15]
 ```

-Most of these features\* have been in Ruby since or before `1.9` which was released in 2007.
+Most of these features\* have been in Ruby since or before Ruby `1.9` which was released in 2007.
 It turns out functional programming has been part of Ruby for a long time and might be a lot more idiomatic than you first think.

 \* Except for `<<` and `>>` which were added in Ruby `2.6` released in 2018.